blackdwarf/core-docs/docs/cli/dnx-migration.md

 `tools` node and it needs to list the tools dependencies as explained in the [CLI extensibility section](overview.md#extensibility).

-After this, one thing that remains is to re-target your project to the shared runtime.
+After this, two more things  remain.
+First is to re-target your project to the shared runtime.
 This is done by introducing a specific package dependency to your project.

+**TODO: add the diffferent app types here as ac hoice - what is the app dependent on is important!!**

 ```json
 "dependencies": {